 An SCTV segment parodies the trope with the show Oh That Rusty!, which has been running for over 20 years with the same lead actor.
 He's clearly an adult, and off screen he basically runs the show now, but his character Rusty has never aged.
 Since Rusty is eight years old, the show recasts the other characters and redesigns the sets to try and hide this.

-In the Married... with Children episode, "You Better Shop Around" Jerry Mathers (known for Leave It To Beaver) guest stars, playing himself as a washed-up former child star, who has resorted to judging shopping contests in supermarkets.
-Bud and Kelly mercilessly mock him for this.
+In the Married... with Children episode, "You Better Shop Around" Jerry Mathers (known for Leave It to Beaver) guest stars, playing himself as a washed-up former child star, who has resorted to judging shopping contests in supermarkets.
+Bud and Kelly mercilessly mock him for this until he pointed out his father never sold women's shoes for a living.

 Peter Sellers' 1958 comedy album The Best of Sellers has a song, "I'm So Ashamed", where a pop singer laments his falling out of favor, having not had a hit song in three weeks.
 It's revealed that the poor guy's almost 9 years old now...